KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 I started using this tool to analyze the most popular iOS apps that have their own in-app browser.
 Below are the results I’ve found.

-For this analysis I have excluded all third party iOS browsers (Chrome, Brave, etc.), as they often use JavaScript to offer some of their functionality, like a password manager, or a more advanced media management.
+For this analysis I have excluded all third party iOS browsers (Chrome, Brave, etc.), as they often use JavaScript to offer some of their functionality, like a password manager.

+**Important Note:** This tool can't detect all JavaScript commands executed, as well as doesn't show any tracking the app might do using native code (like custom gesture recognisers).
+More details on this below.

 **Fully Open Source**

 [InAppBrowser.com](https://InAppBrowser.com) is designed for everybody to verify for themselves on what apps are doing inside their in-app browsers.
 I have decided to open source the code used for this analysis, you can check it out on [GitHub](https://github.com/KrauseFx/inAppBrowser.com).

-The goal is for the community to improve this script over time, adding detection of other ways in-app browsers might track the user.
+This allows the community to update and improve this script over time.

 ## iOS Apps that have their own In-App Browser